mnowotnik/noteflow.nvim/README.md

 [vscode-markdown-notes](https://github.com/kortina/vscode-markdown-notes).

-This plugin does not provide environment to work with markdown files, like syntax, highlighting etc. You should choose the one you think is appropriate.
+This plugin does not provide environment to work with markdown files, like syntax, highlighting etc. You should use it alongside a Markdown plugin.
 I recommend [vim-markdown](https://github.com/plasticboy/vim-markdown).

 Best used under source control.